Bengaluru Weather Update: IMD Issues Yellow Alert In These Regions Of Karnataka; Check More Details

-Bengaluru: Temperatures in the city have dropped sharply as the Southwest monsoon has become active.
-Karnataka's capital city is set to experience light rainfall on Monday, September 15, 2025.
+Bengaluru: The India Meteorological Department (IMD) has predicted that numerous districts in Karnataka, including Bengaluru, will receive light to moderate rainfall over the next few days.
+Temperatures in the city have dropped sharply as the Southwest monsoon has become active.
 Cloudy skies are also expected in the city, which is expected to remain the same throughout the day.

 The city woke up at 06: 09 AM.
-The minimum and maximum temperatures are expected to range from 21 degrees Celsius and 27 degrees Celsius, respectively.
+The minimum and maximum temperatures are expected to range from 21 degrees Celsius and 25 degrees Celsius, respectively.
 The city is expected to witness the sunset at 06: 26 PM.
 The weather department said that rain and cloudy skies will keep the temperatures mild and pleasant in the city.
-The weather department has issued a yellow alert in North Interior Karnataka and South Interior Karnataka.

 KSNDMC shared a weather report on X

-Karnataka State Natural Disaster Monitoring Centre (KSNDMC) shared a weather report on X (formerly Twitter) for seven days and wrote, "Scattered to widespread moderate rain and isolated heavy rain with thundershowers and strong winds are likely to occur in the north interior districts of the state till September 16.
-Rainfall activity is likely to decrease in the remaining days."
+Karnataka State Natural Disaster Monitoring Centre (KSNDMC) shared a weather report on X (formerly Twitter) for seven days and wrote, "Scattered to widespread moderate rain and isolated heavy rain with thunderstorms and strong winds across the state today.
+Rain activity is likely to decrease in the remaining days."

 IMD advisory

-Humidity levels may hover around 91 percent, making the air feel damp, especially after rainfall.
-The rainfall can temporarily disrupt electricity.
-Minor traffic snarls and the uprooting of weak tree branches are possible.
-The weather department has advised residents to stay indoors and close windows and doors.
+Humidity levels may hover around 91 per cent, making the air feel damp, especially after rainfall.
+The rainfall can cause a temporary disruption of electricity.
+There will be a possibility of minor traffic snarls and uprooting of weak tree branches.
+The weather department has advised residents to stay indoors, close windows, and doors.

 About the Southwest monsoon